TornTech/TornTech/README.md

 ### Hi there 👋 my name is Ben.

-After graduating from business school and starting my career in the consulting industry for three years, I decided to make a career change and dive into software engineering!
+After graduating from business school and starting my career in the consulting industry for three years, I decided to make a career change and dive into software engineering.

-I am currently studying computer science at the University of British Columbia.

-Always looking to connect with new people.
-Feel free to message me at http://linkedin.com/in/bentorn

 <!--
 Here are some ideas to get you started: